mdn/content/files/en-us/web/css/cascade/index.md

 ### Cascade layers

 The cascade order is based on origin type.
 The cascade within each origin type is based on the declaration order of [cascade layers](en-US/docs/Web/CSS/@layer) within that type.
 For all origins - user-agent, author, or user - styles can be declared within or outside of named or anonymous layers.
-When declared within a layer, the styles are placed into the specified layer.
+When declared using [`layer`, `layer()`](/en-US/docs/Web/CSS/@import) or [`@layer`](/en-US/docs/Web/CSS/@layer), styles are placed into the specified named layer, or into an anonyous layer if no name is provided.
 Styles declared outside of a layer are treated as being part of an anonymous last declared layer.

 Let's take a look at cascading origin type before diving into cascade layers within each origin type.